thiagoloschi/InstManager/README.md

 <br />

 ### Technologies
-This application uses Nodejs, Expressjs, MongoDB and Angularjs among other technologies.
+This application uses Nodejs, Expressjs, MongoDB, Angularjs, Lodash, and other technologies.
 <br />

 ### Status